BASTAcode/BASTA/docs/contributing.rst

 Found a bug?
 Have a new feature to suggest?
 Want to contribute changes?
 Make sure to read this first.

+This is still work-in-progress, as we have only just made the code public and changed workflow as a result of a migration from GitLab to GitHub.

 .. _contrib_bugs:

 How can I report bugs and errors?
 ---------------------------------

 This section guides you through submitting a bug report.
 Following these guidelines helps maintainers understand your report, reproduce the behavior, and find related reports.

 Report bugs
 ^^^^^^^^^^^